StephanHCB/go-autumn-logging-rlog/README.md

 You're all set with this dependency.

-If you want context aware logging, call the function we provided to add the logger to the context.
+Rlog's interface does not support logging without a context, so you must call the function provided by rlog to add the logger to the context.

 ```
-TODO example
+ctx = logr.NewContext(ctx, logger)
 ```

 ### How To Use